Guide

 Stay on the latest

-VibeDrift is in early stages — new detectors and calibration improvements land most weeks.
-The latest version is always the one with the sharpest drift detection.
+VibeDrift is in early stages, new detectors and calibration improvements land most weeks, so running the latest version always gives you the sharpest drift detection.
 The CLI will nudge you when an update is available; update with vibedrift update or npm i -g @vibedrift/cli@latest.

 [03] First scan